 9. Gacha battle theme

-Best for: Gacha game combat
+Best for: gacha and anime mobile combat

 Mobile gacha game battle, 130 BPM, E minor, fast strings, electronic synths layered with orchestra, anime-influenced production, no vocals